Daniel-Johnson dam: Dedication and naming

 On September 25, 1968, the government-owned utility organized a ceremony to mark the completion of the Manicouagan-5 dam.
 Hundreds of dignitaries, politicians, utility executives, financiers, engineers and journalists were ferried by plane from Montreal, Quebec City and New York to the work-site to attend a banquet and a plaque unveiling ceremony.

 Among the guests were Quebec Union Nationale Premier, Daniel Johnson Sr., his predecessor, Jean Lesage, and René Lévesque, the former Hydraulic Resources minister responsible for the consolidation of all investor-owned utilities into Hydro-Québec.
-Photographs taken at the banquet show the three men were in excellent spirits, holding hands and smiling, although relations between the Liberal leader and his former cabinet minister were strained by Lévesque's recent defection to the Mouvement Souveraineté-Association, a precursor of the Parti Québécois.
+Photographs taken at the banquet show the three men were in excellent spirits, holding hands and smiling, although relations between the Lesage and Lévesque, his former cabinet minister, were strained by Lévesque's recent defection to the separatist Mouvement Souveraineté-Association, a precursor of the Parti Québécois.

 In his authorized biography, Hydro-Québec executive Robert A. Boyd recalls being woken up at 6 a.m. the next morning by his boss, Roland Giroux.
 "I've got bad news, Robert...", said Giroux, adding that he just found the Premier lying dead in his bed.
 Johnson's sudden demise sent shock waves at the work-site and across the province and the dedication ceremony was quickly cancelled.

 On September 26, 1969, a year to the day after Johnson's death, the new Premier Jean-Jacques Bertrand accompanied by Johnson's widow and children, unveiled two plaques and officially dedicated the dam after his predecessor.
 Both plaques now sit side by side at the top of the complex.